Librechain/dkms-demo/README.md

 License
 -------
-Gotham City is released under the terms of the GPL-3.0 license.
+Itering DKMS Demo is released under the terms of the GPL-3.0 license.
 See [LICENSE](LICENSE) for more information.

 Contact
 -------
-For any questions, feel free to [email us](mailto:github@kzencorp.com).
+For any questions, feel free to [email us](mailto:dennywang@itering.com).